2025 Alabama Crimson Tide football team

-The 2025 Alabama Crimson Tide football team represents the University of Alabama during the 2025 NCAA Division I FBS football season.
-The season is the Crimson Tide's 131st overall season, and 92nd as a member of the Southeastern Conference (SEC).
-The Crimson Tide plays their home games on Saban Field at Bryant–Denny Stadium located in Tuscaloosa, Alabama, under second year coach Kalen DeBoer.
+The 2025 Alabama Crimson Tide football team represented the University of Alabama during the 2025 NCAA Division I FBS football season.
+The season was the Crimson Tide's 131st overall season, and 92nd as a member of the Southeastern Conference (SEC).
+The Crimson Tide played their home games on Saban Field at Bryant–Denny Stadium located in Tuscaloosa, Alabama, under second year coach Kalen DeBoer.